deepfates/npc/README.md

 While running `server.py`, your changes to the backend will be reflected in the app at `localhost:5000`.
 The server will restart each time you save edits, so if you're running the frontend you'll need to refresh the page to get a new session ID.

+#### LLM agent

+The agent currently runs a modified ReAct loop.
+See the ReAct paper at https://arxiv.org/pdf/2210.03629.pdf for more details.

+The agent is in the `npc/agent.py` file.
+It wraps the ReAct loop with a short buffer memory and a custom prompt template.
+The original functionality was to run a loop for a dozen iterations or so and let it interact with the pworld through a Play tool.
+This is currently turned off for the purposes of the demo, because the Play actions were invisible to the frontend.
+Now the agent takes up to 3 actions including Look and Inventory, then recommends a command.
+Prompt tuning is yet needed for this functionality to work well.

+The agent is built with LangChain.
+See their [excellent documentation](https://langchain.readthedocs.io/en/latest/modules/agents/how_to_guides.html) for more on the underlying functionality.

 ### Frontend

 To develop on the frontend, you need [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/).